circonus-labs/nad/README.md

 If your operating system vendor doesn't package it for you, just check it out and run make install.

+There are install targets for some operating systems, which enable all the default checks and install init scripts and default configuration helper files.

+RHEL/CentOS
+---
+    # make install-rhel

+Ubuntu
+---
+    # make install-ubuntu

+illumos (SmartOS, OmniOS, OpenIndiana, etc.)
+---
+    # make install-illumos

 Operations
 ===